OCamlverse/ocamlverse.github.io/content/editor_setup.md

 # Editor Setup

 [Merlin](https://github.com/ocaml/merlin) is the tool used for code completion, type querying, locating definitions etc for OCaml.
-Regardless of which editor you use, you'll want to install Merlin for your ocaml compiler with `opam install merlin`.
+In the past editors used it directly, but these days more often than not you'll see it used indirectly - as part of [OCaml-LSP](https://github.com/ocaml/ocaml-lsp).

+Whether to use Merlin directly or OCaml-LSP is up to you and often depends mostly on whether your editor has better support for the former or the latter.

 ## Visual Studio Code